stormzy22/mern-app/README.md

 <h1><u>Reqirements</u></h1>
 <h2>Step 1:</h2>
 <h3>
+Cd inside the client dir and
-Create a .env file in the root of the client dir
+create a .env file in the root of the client dir then provide the following credential in the .env file
 </h3>
 <br/>
-<h3>The .env would include the following::</h3>

 <pre>
 REACT_APP_AXIOS_BASE_URL=<b><a>http://localhost:8000/api/v3</a></b>